 Interest.
 The interest you pay is the cost of borrowing the principal.
 When you take out the home loan, you’ll agree to an interest rate, which can be adjustable or fixed.
 The rate is expressed as a percentage: around 4% to 6% is more or less standard, but the rate you'll get depends on your credit history, your income, assets, and liabilities.
 Mortgages are set up so that at the beginning of the repayment period, you pay mostly interest.
 Eventually, though, you’ll pay mostly principal.

 Taxes.
 When you own real estate you have to pay property taxes.
 These taxes pay for schools, roads, parks, and the like.
 Sometimes, the lender establishes an escrow account to hold money for paying taxes.
 The borrower pays a portion of the taxes each month, which the lender places in the escrow account.
 When the property tax bills are due, the lender pays these bills with money from the escrow account.
+(Find out what happens if you don't pay property taxes on your home.)

 Insurance.
 The mortgage contract will require the borrower to have homeowners’ insurance on the property.
 Payments for insurance are also often escrowed.
-(Learn more about escrow accounts.)

 If you need more information about mortgages, are having trouble deciding what type of loan is best for your circumstances, or need other home-buying advice, consider contacting a HUD-approved housing counselor, a mortgage lender, or a real estate attorney.